darioblanco/blogjaguar/README.md

 * Login with twitter, google+, yahoo id.
 * Own search engine.
 * Photo gallery app (related with the blog entries).
-* Syntax highlighting for pasting code in blog entries.
 * Better entry and comment system.
 * Better manual and code documentation.
 * Study the use of Django Generic Views (it was my first approach to the Django view